-Emergency contracts (refer to Section 5-501, "General," of this manual) present additional safety concerns for Caltrans.
-Cal/OSHA could consider Caltrans as the controlling employer for this type of work because Caltrans is defining the work and agreeing to the means and methods to complete the work.
+Emergency contracts, also mentioned in Section 5-501, "General," of this manual, present additional safety concerns for Caltrans.
+Cal/OSHA could consider Caltrans as the controlling employer for emergency work, because Caltrans is defining the work and agreeing to the means and methods to complete the work.